-Mixing up the cakes was easy enough (action shot of me by my dad!) and we only had a slight problem when the microwave was more powerful than those listed on the box, but we just microwaved it on medium and it turned out fine.
+Mixing up the cakes was easy enough and we only had a slight problem when the microwave was more powerful than those listed on the box, but we just microwaved it on medium and it turned out fine.
 We then left it to cool for a few hours before decorating.

 You mix the white and pink icing in the same container and then you can build and decorate your cake any way you like.
 I pretty much followed the decorations on the back of the box – first covering the cakes with white icing and then adding details with the pink, using the piping bag.
 I recommend placing your cake on an upturned glass for icing as it’s easier to rotate, and using a small butter knife, if you have one, instead of the spoon.
 I had quite a lot of icing left over so you can definitely practice a bit first to get an even better finish.